 o netarai de face de tiere

-I shall eliminate from the face of the earth
+I shall wash away from the face of the earth

 dut ce che o ai fat

 The language in this verse is a repetition of that found in verse 22 of the post pertaining to Gjenesi 6:9-22.

 The Friulian for 600 is sîscent.